 Now, what does this mean in real-world performance?

-Well, even though my downloading speed dropped by 74%, I was still able to stream Netflix in HD quality and also watch 1080p videos on Youtube without any issues.
+Well, even though my downloading speed dropped by 74%, I was still able to watch 1080P videos on Youtube without any issues.
 But, your experience may vary depending on your internet connection.

 I also tried playing Call of Duty while connected to Trust.Zone to see if it offered decent pings.
 With close distance servers, I managed to roughly get pings between 150 ms to 200 ms. The connection remained stable and I was quite impressed by its overall performance.